 Departmental Offices, Treasury.

 Notice of open meeting.

-This notice announces the fourth meeting of the Financial Literacy and Education Commission, established by the Financial Literacy and Education Improvement Act (Title V of the Fair and Accurate Credit Transactions Act of 2003).
+This notice announces a meeting of the Financial Literacy and Education Commission, established by the Financial Literacy and Education Improvement Act (Title V of the Fair and Accurate Credit Transactions Act of 2003).

-The fourth meeting of the Financial Literacy and Education Commission will be held on Thursday, January 13, 2005, beginning at 10:30 a.m.
+The eleventh meeting of the Financial Literacy and Education Commission will be held on Tuesday, May 15, 2007, beginning at 10 a.m.

 FOR FURTHER INFORMATION CONTACT:

-The fourth meeting of the Commission, which will be open to the public, will be held in the Cash Room at the Department of the Treasury, 1500 Pennsylvania Avenue, NW., Washington, DC.
+The eleventh meeting of the Commission, which will be open to the public, will be held in the Cash Room at the Department of the Treasury, located at 1500 Pennsylvania Ave., NW., Washington, DC.
 The room will accommodate 80 members of the public.
 Seating is available on a first-come basis.
-Participation in the discussion at the meeting will be limited to Commission members, their staffs, and/or special guest presenters.Start Signature
+Participation in the discussion at the meeting will be limited to Commission members, their staffs, and special guest presenters.Start Signature

 Dan Iannicola, Jr.,

 Deputy Assistant Secretary for Financial Education.

 [FR Doc.
 E7-7195 Filed 4-13-07; 8:45 am]